JumaGathairu/se-assignment-5-JumaGathairu/README.md

              - Stage changes by clicking the + next to the files.
              - Enter a commit message and click the checkmark to commit.

-      3. Add a remote repository:
+      3.  pushing Changes to GitHub:
-             - git remote add origin .
+            - Add a remote repository
-             - Push changes: git push -u origin main.
+            - Push changes using git push -u origin main/master(depending on branch)